Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step2_Ansible_provisioning.md

 ```

 ### Key Objectives Achieved:
-1. Automation: I successfully deployed the Docker Engine, CLI, and Compose plugins across both servers at once using a single playbook.
+1. **Automation**: I successfully deployed the Docker Engine, CLI, and Compose plugins across both servers at once using a single playbook.
-2. Permission Hardening: I added userX to the docker group, allowing for container management without sudo, which is a requirement for seamless CI/CD integration.
+2. **Permission Hardening**: I added userX to the docker group, allowing for container management without sudo, which is a requirement for seamless CI/CD integration.
-3. System Verification: I confirmed via Ansible that the Docker service is active, enabled on boot, and responding correctly on all lab nodes.
+3. **System Verification**: I confirmed via Ansible that the Docker service is active, enabled on boot, and responding correctly on all lab nodes.
-4. The ansible.cfg file makes the project self-contained.
+4. **The ansible.cfg** file makes the project self-contained.
 If the project folder is moved or shared, the settings for the inventory and the remote user remain intact, ensuring that the playbooks always run in the same context.

 **Why i used the shorter command?**
 Once the ansible.cfg file is configured, the command becomes much simpler because Ansible now has a "default" behavior.